Lynching of Priyantha Kumara: Background

-The Government of Pakistan had earlier banned Tehreek-e-Labbaik Pakistan, declaring it a militant organization after several run-ins with the state but later decided to lift the ban after signing an agreement with the organisation in November 2021 amid violent protests.
+The Government of Pakistan had earlier banned Tehreek-e-Labbaik Pakistan (TLP), A Barelvi organization whose main focus is attacking those accused of blasphemy, declaring TLP a militant organization after several run-ins with the state.
+Later however, it decided to lift the ban after signing an agreement with the organisation in November 2021 amid violent protests.

 Mob and murder

+According to Naveed Walter is the president of Human Rights Focus Pakistan (HRFP), witnesses interviewed by his organization told them that Kumara had asked one of the factory supervisors to help him clean up the factory premises – "clean the bathrooms, paint, whitewash… And during that time, all of the things hanging on the walls, they removed them – including any stickers, posters, anything".
+Since Kumara was Sri Lankan, not Pakistani, he didn't understand the local language well enough to understand what the posters said.
+The local factory supervisor did understand and "gathered his coworkers and others in the town" to tell them what had happened.

 According to Rao Sardar Ali Khan, Inspector General of Police of the Punjab Police, a mob of 800 men gathered at the Rajco factory at 10:00 on 3 December 2021 after it was reported that Kumara had torn a poster inscribed with Islamic verses and that constituted blasphemy.
 The mob searched for Kumara, finding him on the roof of the factory.
 They had dragged him while beating him severely, he was dead by 11:28 and his body was set on fire by the mob on the Wazirabad Road.
+Members of the mob proudly told media at the scene that their act was a tribute to Muhammad.